shl211/HPC_Coursework/README.md

 ## Project Structure

-Source files for generating the code as well as the unit tests are found immediately.
-The test directory holds reference datasets for testing purposes and should be left untouched, while other directory holds support documents and images for documentation purposes.
+The project is organised into the following structure:

+`project-root/`
+├── `build/`
+├── `include/`
+├── `src/`
+├── `test/`
+├── `docs/`
+├── `Makefile`
+└── `README.md`

+- `src/`: Contains .cpp implementation files.
+- `include/`: Contains .h header files.
+- `test/`: Contains test files.
+- `docs/`: Contains documentation files.
+After running `make doc`, documentation can be found in `docs/html/`
+- `build/`: Stores object files and executables.
+A symbolic link in the root directory allows executables to be accessed with `./executable` rather than `./build/path/to/executable`.

-## Installation
+## Pre-requisites

-The submission provides all the source code.
-The following libraries are used and should therefore be installed
+Ensure the following libraries are installed:

  - OpenMP
  - MPI (with mpiexec wrapper)
  - BLAS (cblas wrapper)
  - Boost::program_options

+## Installation

+1. Generate Documentation: Run make doc to create documentation in the docs/ directory.
+2. Build Executable: Run make to compile the project and generate the ./solver executable.
+3. Build Unit Tests: Run make unittests to generate the ./unittests executable.
+4. Clean Up: Run make clean to remove build artifacts.

 ## Running the Code

-It is recommended to generate the documentation first using <code><span style="color: red;">make doc</span></code>.
-To obtain the exectuable ./solver, run <code><span style="color: red;">make</span></code>  to compile the project.
-Unit tests can be generated with <code><span style="color: red;">make unittests </span></code> and will generate the ./unittests executable.
-To clean up the directory, use <code><span style="color: red;">make clean</span></code>.

-This code uses both OpenMP and MPI to parallelise the code.
-To control the number of threads, the environment variable OMP_NUM_THREADS should be set beforehand and number of processors set via -np. --bind-to none is recommended to prevent threads competing for the same core.
+This code uses both OpenMP and MPI for parallelisation.
+To control the number of threads, the environment variable `OMP_NUM_THREADS` should be set beforehand and number of processors set via `-np`. `--bind-to none` is recommended to prevent threads competing for the same core.

 ```bash
 $ export OMP_NUM_THREADS=1